DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > "Born too late to explore the Earth and Too early to explore the stars."

+> Point.
+Buy.
+Kill some xenos, fill your supply!
+Bam, bam, the counter's a trap Click clack, new gear in yo' lap Rinse, repeat, climb so high!
+Lyrical extract from Point.
+Buy., Gun and Done's best selling rap single of 2043

 > "Truth in lies, lies in truth."

+> "But people don't always know what's good for them."

 > Who I once was Is not who I am now, do not hold on to things you are not anymore for it is in my nature to always change, this does not always happen on the same scale but however you change it is still important.